 February 19, 2019 (356,761 km or 221,681 miles)

 April 8, 2020 (356,907 km or 221,772 miles)

 There wasn’t an extra-close perigee in 2017 (by “extra-close,” we’re considering moons less than 357,000 kilometers or 221,830 miles from Earth).
 After November 14, 2016, the extra-close coincidence of full moon and perigee didn’t happen again until January 1-2, 2018.

 Looking farther into the future, the perigee full moon will come closer than 356,500 kilometers (221,519 miles) for the first time in the 21st century (2001-2100) on November 25, 2034 (356,446 km or 221,485 mi).
 The closest full moon of the 21st century will fall on December 6, 2052 (356,425 km or 221,472 mi).

 By the way, some astronomers call the full moons listed above proxigee full moons.
 The word proxigee just means an extra-close perigee.

 But, like many of you, we’ll have fun just calling ’em supermoons.

-Bottom line: The first three full moons of 2019 are supermoons.
-The next supermoons of 2019 will be the new moons of August 1 and 30 plus September 28.
+Bottom line: The full moons of March, April and May 2020 are supermoons.
+The new moon supermoons of 2020 will be the new moons of September, October, and November 2020.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.